Insights

 Table of Contents

-This document aims to help local users learning Framer overcome the difficulties caused by a lack of Korean resources.
-We have translated content from the official blog into Korean and added practical information.
-We hope this provides some assistance to Framer users.
+This document aims to address the difficulties faced by domestic users learning Framer due to the lack of Korean resources, by translating the content from the official blog into Korean and adding practical information.
+We hope this provides some help to those using Framer.

 What is Parallax Scrolling?

-Have you ever visited a website and felt a deep sense of immersion, as if you're being drawn into the page?
-That experience is made possible by parallax scrolling.
-This technique creates a subtle sense of depth by making background elements move more slowly than the foreground.
+Have you ever visited a website and felt a deep sense of immersion as if you're drawn into the page?
+This experience is made possible by Parallax Scrolling.
+This technique creates a subtle 3D effect by making background elements move slower than the foreground.

-Thanks to modern website builders like Framer, these engaging and interactive experiences can now be implemented easily without coding.
-Let's explore 8 dynamic parallax examples created with Framer and introduce 5 best tips you can apply to your own designs.
+Thanks to modern website builders like Framer, you can now easily create these deep, interactive experiences without coding.
+Let's explore 8 dynamic parallax examples built with Framer and introduce 5 best tips you can apply to your own designs.

 1. The TinyPod

-The TinyPod website introduces a product that makes an Apple Watch without a strap look like a minimalist phone similar to an iPod.
-As you scroll, you can rotate the product 360 degrees, and midway through the page, the TinyPod flips over and is held in a hand, visually emphasizing the tagline "Everything you need in the palm of your hand."
-This sophisticated presentation not only highlights the product's key features but also encourages scrolling until the bottom of the page, maximizing engagement.
+The TinyPod site introduces a product that can make a strapless Apple Watch look like a minimal cellphone reminiscent of an iPod.
+As you scroll, you can view the product in a 360-degree rotation, and midway through the page, the TinyPod flips over, visually emphasizing the tagline "Everything you need in the palm of your hand."
+This detailed presentation not only highlights the product's key features but also enhances immersion by encouraging continuous scrolling until reaching the bottom of the page.

 2. Mars Rejects

-The Mars Rejects site, comprised of 10,000 NFT characters, employs an impressive header graphic.
-The website header features horizontally moving graphics.
-During the scroll effects, the graphics move forward, and the background transitions to a vivid red with central header text placement.
-The parallax effect is effectively utilized in storytelling as well.
-As you scroll through Mars Rejects' story, text cards appear and the background images subtly shift forward, adding depth to the story with every scroll.
+The Mars Rejects site, composed of 10,000 NFT characters, utilizes highly impressive header graphics.
+The website header features striking graphics that move horizontally.
+During the scroll effect, the graphics lightly shift forward, the background changes to a vivid red, and header text is centralized.
+The parallax effect is also effectively used in the storytelling section.
+As you scroll through the Mars Rejects story, text cards appear while the background image subtly moves forward and changes, enhancing user immersion and deepening the story.

 3. Unifiers of Japan

-The "Unifiers of Japan" website adeptly uses parallax scrolling to tell the story of Oda Nobunaga, Japan's first great unifying hero.
-As you scroll, it unfolds the narrative of a powerful daimyo who dismantled the Ashikaga shogunate and ended long-standing feudal conflicts.
-The website starts with a header graphic gradually transforming Oda into a brave samurai, making users feel as if they're being drawn into the story.
+The "Unifiers of Japan" website skillfully uses parallax scrolling to narrate the story of Japan's first great unifying hero, Oda Nobunaga.
+As you scroll, it unfolds the tale of a powerful daimyo who overthrew the Ashikaga shogunate, ending long-standing feudal conflicts.
+The website starts with header graphics that gradually transform Oda into a bold samurai, drawing visitors into the story.

-The site's smooth scrolling effects create an immersive historical journey.
-This is a perfect example of how parallax scrolling can leave a lasting impression, turning historical records into an engaging experience.
+The smooth scrolling effect of the site creates an immersive historical journey, demonstrating how parallax scrolling can leave a lasting impression and transform historical records into an engaging experience.

 4. Punkt

-Punkt's site starts with an animation of envelope graphics tilting upwards and disappearing.
-This simple animation effectively tackles challenges faced by UX designers, setting the tone for the story the site conveys.
+The Punkt site begins with an animation where envelope graphics tilt upwards and disappear.
+This simple animated feature addresses the challenges faced by UX designers in setting the mood for the site's narrative.

-Continue scrolling, and lines appear in the foreground while the background text "Chaos everywhere" fades away.
-This clever use of parallax scrolling not only piques the visitor's interest but also clearly demonstrates how the Punkt platform creates visually striking websites.
+As you continue to scroll, lines appear in the foreground, while the background text "Chaos everywhere" fades out.
+The clever use of parallax scrolling here not only captures visitor interest but also clearly shows how Punkt platforms create visually striking websites.

 5. Disco Dungeon

-The Disco Dungeon website introduces a soon-to-be-released turn-based puzzle RPG theme site.
-Initially, scrolling captures attention with stunning graphics of the game's protagonist floating in mid-air.
-As you scroll further down, the character smoothly descends as though exploring deep into a dungeon, harmonizing perfectly with the game’s theme.
+The Disco Dungeon website is an introductory site for an upcoming turn-based puzzle RPG.
+Initially, as you scroll, impressive graphics of the game's protagonist hovering captures attention.
+Then, as you scroll down, the character smoothly descends as if exploring deep within a dungeon, perfectly matching the game's theme.

-Through interactive methods that maintain visitor interest, the site offers a semblance of gameplay experience with a simple scroll.
-Each section of the site feels like a new level of the dungeon, with the character guiding the adventure from the center.
+Using an interactive approach that keeps visitors engaged, even simple scrolling makes you feel like you're experiencing the gameplay.
+Each section of the site feels like a new level of the dungeon, with the character always front and center, guiding the adventure.

 6. Cancel Culture

-The 'Cancel Culture' project provides an engrossing storytelling experience through parallax scrolling.
-As you navigate the site, mains content appears in the forefront, while background elements like public reactions and comments naturally draw attention.
-This dynamic layering helps maintain viewer engagement through a visual narrative.
+The ‘Cancel Culture’ project uses parallax scrolling to offer a highly immersive storytelling experience.
+While navigating the site, the main content appears at the forefront, with background elements such as public reactions or comments naturally drawing attention.
+This dynamic layering helps maintain viewer immersion with a visually compelling narrative.

-The site's sections add depth and context using parallax effects, making the storytelling even more captivating.
+Each section of the site uses parallax effects to add depth and context, making the storytelling more engaging.
 This site perfectly demonstrates how parallax scrolling can enhance text-centric content and enrich the overall experience.

 7. i‑D

-The i-D website, a global platform for fashion, culture, and individuality, uses visually striking parallax scrolling.
-As you scroll, artistic photos dynamically tilt, emphasizing the brand’s focus on photos, fashion, beauty, and music while the background emerges.
-These thoughtful movements add depth to the site and draw visitors deeper into the site's creative world.
+The iD website, a global platform covering fashion, culture, and individuality, utilizes visually impactful parallax scrolling.
+As you scroll, artistic photos dynamically tilt, emphasizing the brand's focus on photography, fashion, beauty, and music, and showcasing the background.
+These careful movements add depth to the site and draw visitors further into its creative world.

-By using visual elements and movement instead of heavy text, i-D's design emphasizes brand identity, delivering messages with style and intensity through images and effects.
+Instead of heavy text, this design uses visual elements and motion to emphasize i-D's brand identity and deliver messages with style and impact through images and effects.

 8. Helium Mobile

-When scrolling through Helium Mobile's “Golden Goose” promotional landing page, the text highlights key content while the movement of cloud backgrounds provides a dynamic visual experience.
-This use of parallax scrolling naturally guides page navigation, making the page intriguing, and encouraging visitors to keep exploring the site and learn more about ongoing promotions.
+As you scroll through the Helium Mobile's “Golden Goose” promotion landing page, the dynamic movement of the cloud background highlights key text, offering a visually engaging experience.
+This use of parallax subtly guides page navigation.
+This parallax scrolling keeps the page intriguing, encouraging visitors to continue exploring the site and learn more about ongoing promotions.

-Parallax scrolling can feel challenging, especially if you’re not familiar with coding.
-However, with Framer, it’s simple.
-You can create eye-catching effects with just a few clicks.
-Here are some tips to help implement parallax scrolling in Framer, ensuring your designs look great and work smoothly.
+Parallax scrolling can seem challenging, especially without coding knowledge.
+However, Framer makes it simple.
+With just a few clicks, you can create captivating effects.
+Here are some tips to help you implement parallax scrolling in Framer, ensuring your design looks great and works smoothly.

-The foundation of parallax scrolling in Framer is utilizing layers and controlling their movement.
-Start by designing with different layers representing background, mid-ground, and foreground elements.
-In Framer, you can animate these layers at various speeds to achieve depth as users scroll.
-The key is subtle movement—too much can overwhelm users.
+The basics of parallax scrolling in Framer involve utilizing layers and controlling their movement.
+Start by designing with multiple layers representing different elements such as background, middle ground, and foreground.
+In Framer, you can animate these layers at different speeds to give depth as users scroll.
+Remember, subtle movement is key.
+Excessive motion can overwhelm users.

-One of Framer's powerful features is creating scroll-triggered animations.
-You can set specific actions to occur when users scroll to certain parts of the page.
-For instance, you could animate layers moving upward as users scroll down, or have elements gradually reveal themselves as they come into view.
-This technique is essential for achieving engaging parallax effects.
+One of Framer's powerful features is the ability to create scroll-trigger animations.
+Set actions to occur when users scroll to specific parts of the page, like animating layers upwards as users scroll down or gradually revealing elements as they come into view.
+This technique is essential for creating engaging parallax effects.

-Pay attention to easing the speed of animations to achieve smooth and stylish timing effects.
-Framer allows fine adjustments of these elements, enabling you to move them naturally and attractively.
-Typically, background layers move slower than foreground layers, enhancing the 3D effects that make parallax scrolling appealing.
+Pay attention to easing animation speeds to achieve smooth and polished time-delay effects.
+Framer allows you to fine-tune these elements, enabling natural and appealing movements.
+Generally, background layers move slower than foreground layers, enhancing the 3D effect of parallax scrolling for a more attractive presentation.

-Add elements like hover animation responses and content expansion on clicks to increase engagement.
-For example, create hover effects that trigger additional animations when users access a page, or add clickable areas for exploring more content.
-This not only makes the design look more dynamic but also guides user navigation and increases participation.
+Adding elements that react on hover or expand content upon click can increase engagement.
+Create hover effects that trigger additional animations or add clickable areas for more content access.
+This not only makes the design more dynamic but also encourages user exploration, boosting user participation.

 Conclusion

-Using Framer goes beyond simply designing beautiful websites.
-It allows you to create interactive experiences that captivate visitors, with parallax effects adding depth and dynamism, leaving a memorable impression.
+Using Framer, you can achieve more than just designing beautiful websites.
+You can implement interactive experiences that captivate visitors, and parallax effects add depth and dynamics to sites, leaving a memorable impact.

-Take inspiration from the examples shared above and apply parallax scrolling to your projects.
-If you want to explore more creative possibilities, visit the gallery to browse various interactive websites and bring animation web design to life.
+Draw inspiration from the examples shared above and apply parallax scrolling to your projects.
+If you're eager to explore more creative possibilities, visit the gallery to check out various interactive websites and breathe life into animated web design.

-This article is a translated and adapted version of '8 professional parallax techniques: performance-optimized depth experiences' from Framer's official blog.
+This article is a translated and adapted version of Framer's official blog '8 professional parallax techniques: performance-optimized depth experiences'.